Falcons Make Embarrassing NFL History With Loss to Cowboys

 Anyway, that NFL history-making stat basically screams that there isn’t a worse way to lose a ball game—oh but of course, Atlanta found it!

-As if blowing another historical lead wasn’t bad enough, Dallas kicked an onside kick and Atlanta watched and waited for the ball to roll 10 yards before recovering it.
+As if blowing another historical lead wasn’t bad enough, Dallas attempted an onside kick and Atlanta watched and waited for the ball to roll 10 yards before recovering it.

 Meanwhile, the rule is that the kicking team needs to wait for the ball to roll 10 yards before they can touch it, but the opposing team can hop on it right away.